 sequence (required, int): The sequence number is incremented by one each time a new list is provided by the STI-PA.
 A 64 bit integer is recommended.

 trustList (required, array of strings): The trustList is represented as a JSON array of root certificate strings.
-Each string in the array is a base64-encoded (Section 4 of RFC 4648) DER X.509 root certificate for an approved STI-CA. Each root certificate must include the country code in the Subject and Issuer Name to uniquely identify the country associated with the STI-PA that approved the addition of the root certificate to the list of Trusted STi-CAs
+Each string in the array is a base64-encoded (Section 4 of RFC 4648) DER X.509 root certificate for an approved STI-CA. Each root certificate must include the country code in the Subject and Issuer Name to uniquely identify the country associated with the STI-PA that approved the addition of the root certificate to the list of Trusted STI-CAs

 extensions (optional, string).